Bangladesh–China relations: Bengal and Imperial China

 Chinese monks, scholars and traders began frequenting Bengal (Tosali Province) from the Qin dynasty period.
-Famous ancient Chinese travelers to Bengal included Faxian, Yijing (monk) and Xuanzang.
+Famous ancient Chinese travelers to Bengal included Faxian, Yijing and Xuanzang.
 During the Pala Empire of Bengal, Atisa of Bikrampur traveled to Tibet and played an important role in developing Tibetan Buddhism.

 In 648, a companion of Muhammad, Sa'd ibn Abi Waqqas, who is credited have introduced Islam in China, is said to have followed a route via the Brahmaputra.
 Evidence remains in Lalmonirhat of a masjid built by himself and is known locally as Abi Waqqas Masjid.

 Political relations became nonexistent until the Middle Ages after the decline of Buddhism in South Asia.
 After the Muslim conquest of Bengal in the 13th century, general Bakhtiar Khilji attempted to invade Tibet.
 Khilji's army was compelled to retreat due to the harsh conditions of the Himalayas.
 Ming China and the Bengal Sultanate exchanged many embassies during the 15th century.
 Sultan Ghiyasuddin Azam Shah began sending envoys to the Ming dynasty.
 He sent ambassadors in 1405, 1408 and 1409.
 Emperor Yongle of China responded by sending ambassadors to Bengal between 1405 and 1433, including members of the Treasure voyages fleet led by Admiral Zheng He.
 The exchange of embassies included the gift of an East African giraffe by Sultan Shihabuddin Bayazid Shah to the Chinese emperor in 1414 after the Chinese envoys noticed Bengal's trade with Malindi.
 The treasure voyages led by the Chinese Muslim Admiral Zheng He visited the Bengal Sultanate at least twice.
 Ming China, under the Yongle Emperor, also mediated in the Bengal Sultanate-Jaunpur Sultanate War creating peace between the two countries.

 Experts have also speculated on the possibility of a southwestern Silk Road connecting Bengal and China.